Fix Article Schema Missing Field author.name in Search Console

-Search Console warns "Missing field author.name" on hundreds of Article pages.
-The byline string is set, but the JSON-LD shape is wrong — and the rich result quietly disappeared.
+Search Console warns "Missing field author.name" on Article pages.
+The byline string is set, but the JSON-LD shape is wrong.
+Here is the exact fix, the minimum valid shape, and how to verify it.

 Common causes